yifanyou/scaffold-garaga/README.md

 make install-devnet
 ```

-Finally we need to install Garaga, make sure you have Python 3.10 in your system:
+Finally we need to install Garaga.
+Make sure you have Python 3.10 in your system.
+You may also need to start a separate Python virtual environment for this to work.
+You can do that with `python3.10 -m venv garaga-venv && source garaga-venv/bin/activate`.
+Then install with:

 ```sh
 make install-garaga